storj-archived/node-libstorj/README.md

 ```js
 storj.destroy();
 ```
-*Note: This will make sure to zero and free memory holding encryption keys and environement settings*
+*Note: This will make sure to zero and free memory holding encryption keys and environment settings*